Poppin-Technologies/magnetic-scroll/README.md

 # MagneticScroll

-A ScrollView with magical powers
+A description of this package.